-While you can purchase individual tickets whenever you need them, the easiest option and the best way to eliminate any guesswork is to get a public transport day pass, which can be purchased for between 1-7 days.
+While you can purchase individual tickets whenever you need them, there are easier options, including contactless payment via credit or debit card, and a public transport day pass, which can be purchased for between 1-7 days.

 These are the standard public transport tickets you can purchase if you only need to use public transportation for 1-2 rides.

 Anyone who needs 2 or more rides should consider another option.